pilif42/akspoc/README.md

                 akspoc-hpa   Deployment/akspoc   1%/50%    1         3         1          47s
 - Manually scale AKS nodes:
         - to increase from our initial 2 nodes to 3: az aks scale --resource-group myResourceGroup --name myAKSCluster --node-count 3

 # Update an application in Azure Kubernetes Service (AKS) (https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-app-update)
 - TODO Start here: make sure that 0.0.1-SNAPSHOT is running in AKS.
 - Update the application code:
         - in HelloController, change from Hello %s to Hello And Bye %s
 - Update the application version to 0.0.2-SNAPSHOT

 # TODOs:
 - Rather than deleting the AKS service & deployment, work out the cmd(s) to stop/start them.
+- Test my Docker image fully with snyk (Transfer notes from file into here).
+Attempt to clear some vulnerabilities.
 - So far, we have deployed to K8S using port 8080 and without specifying a Spring profile:
         - try to apply the local profile
         - try to use a different port